innolitics/rdm/rdm/init_files/documents/software_plan.md

 A **software requirement** is a particular function that the software must support, or some other constraint that the software must fulfill.
 Requirements describe the *what*, while specifications and designs describe the *how*.

+A **record** is a special type of document that states the results achieved or provides evidence that activies were performed.
+Unlike other documents---such as this software plan---which are periodically revised, records are written and approved, and are not meant to be edited afterwards.

 ## Development Life Cycle Model

 {{ system.project_name }} will be developed using an agile software development life cycle model.
 The agile strategy develops the software system using a sequence of builds.
 Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build [[62304:5.1.1; by "agile" we mean a combined evolutionary and incremental life cycle model]].